Superconductivity of anomalous pseudospin: Nodal plane space groups and single-particle Hamiltonians

 In constructing the $kp$ theories for the 2-fold orbital degenerate TRIM points, we choose \(\tau_i\) to be Pauli matrices that encode the orbital degrees of freedom, and \(\sigma_i\) to be spin Pauli matrices.
 We take $T=\tau_0 (i\sigma_y)K$ where $K$ is the complex conjugation operator, hence the $\tau_2$ operator is odd under time-reversal.
 For a given doubly degenerate space group representation on a TRIM, constructing its direct product leads to four irreducible point group representations.
 These four representations each correspond to an orbital operator \(\tau_i\), and this partially dictates the momentum dependencies of symmetry allowed terms in the {\it kp} Hamiltonian.
 We present our results for the $kp$ Hamiltonians in Table 2.
 The first row of each box gives the type of the $kp$ theory class and the point group representations of the orbital operators that are given by Pauli matrices $\tau_i$.
 In this decomposition, the square brackets correspond to the antisymmetric $\tau_2$ operator and remaining terms correspond to $\tau_0$, $\tau_1$, and $\tau_3$.
 The second row of a box gives the $kp$ Hamiltonian, and the last part of a box lists the space groups and TRIM points representations that belong to the $kp$ Hamiltonian class.
 We have tabulated the $kp$ Hamiltonians for 122 TRIM points and we find that only 13 different $kp$ theories appear.
 These are of two types, which we call type 1 and type 2.
 Type 1 $kp$ theories have degenerate even and odd parity orbital basis functions.
-Type 2 $kp$ theories has two degenerate orbital basis functions with the same parity symmetry.
+These Hamiltonians have a structure similar to those examined in the context of locally non-centrosymmetric superconductors \cite{Fischer:2023}.
+However, we note that local $I$ breaking on crystal sites is not required to generate Type 1 $kp$ theories.
+These Hamiltonians apply to all Wyckoff position site symmetries and the non-symmorphic groups we consider all include site symmetries that include $I$.
+For site symmetries that include $I$, the degenerate even and odd parity basis functions for type 1 Hamiltonians originate from the combination of non-symmorphic symmetries and Bloch momenta at the zone boundary.
+Type 2 $kp$ theories have two degenerate orbital basis functions with the same parity symmetry.
+These Hamiltonian have a structure unlike that seen in locally noncentrosymmetric superconductors, yet as we show below, they exhibit a similar magnetic response.

 The generic form of these {\it kp} theories are